llew-dev/gsk-monte-carlo-simulation/README.md

 This project uses **Machine Learning** and **Geometric Brownian Motion** to forecast and simulate 10,000 potential price paths for GlaxoSmithKline (**GSK.L**) over an 18-month investment horizon.

 ## Overview
-1. **Data Management:** Extraction and filtering of GSK and FTSE 100 daily financial dataset since the beginning of FY2022 with calculation of features used in ML model.
+1. **Data Management:** Extraction and filtering of GSK and FTSE 100 daily financial dataset since the 01/01 FY2022 until present day with calculation of features used in ML model.
-2. **Machine Learning Forecast:** A daily resetting Random Forest model to predict next day price change movements in GBX.
+2. **Machine Learning Forecast:** A daily resetting Random Forest model to predict next day price change movements in GBX, using FTSE 100 as industry benchmark.
-3. **Probability Distribution:** 10,000 path Monte Carlo simulation using the past 390 days of financial data for GSK
+3. **Probability Distribution:** 10,000 path Monte Carlo simulation using the past 390 days of financial data from custom dataset for GSK.

 ## Structure